 Updated Jan.
 24, 2020 Anunnaki and The Nummo by Shannon Dorey

 Seal depicts Anunnaki with Two Headshttps://en.wikipedia.org/wiki/ Anunnaki#/media/File:

-Ea_(Babilonian)_-_EnKi_(Sumerian).jpg Ea, who is the Akkadian god of subterranean waters and of wisdom, was known to the Sumerians as Enki.https://en.wikipedia.org/wiki/ Anunnaki#/media/File:
+The Anunnaki were a group of Sumerian, Akkadian, Assyrian and Babylonian deities.
+Ea, who was the Akkadian god of subterranean waters and wisdom, was known to the Sumerians as Enki.https://en.wikipedia.org/wiki/ Anunnaki#/media/File:

 I believe that Ea's second head on this seal depicts a Gorgon-like figure.
-The Gorgons play an important role in the myths associated with the Nummo.Dorey, The Master (Mistress) of Speech pp. 55-60 On the Gorgon-like side, the figure is wearing a top, which suggests a female figure since the goddess Inanna (Sumerian Ishtar), who appears here with wings, wears a similar top.
+The Gorgons played an important role in the myths associated with the Nummo.Dorey, The Master (Mistress) of Speech pp. 55-60 On the Gorgon-like side, the figure is wearing a top, which suggests a female figure since the goddess Inanna (Sumerian Ishtar), who appears here with wings, wears a similar top.
 This would indicate that one side of the god Ea is female and one side is male.

-Ea_(Babilonian)_-_EnKi_(Sumerian).jpg, which further associates them with the Nummo and Nummo Ancestors, who had horns.Dorey, The Master (Mistress) of Speech pp.13-14
+Ea_(Babilonian)_-_EnKi_(Sumerian).jpg, which further associates them with the Nummo and Nummo Ancestors, who also had horns.Dorey, The Master (Mistress) of Speech pp.13-14

 The Anunnaki myths have similarities with the Dogon religion but it is obvious that changes were taking place from a matriarchal to a patriarchal religion when the Anunnaki myths were recorded, which accounts for the differences.
-We know from the Dogon religion that the Nummo were associated with the divine feminine.
+We know from the Dogon religion that although the Nummo were hermaphrodites, they were associated with the divine feminine.
 They were symbolized by the sun and were responsible for creating life in the Universe and on Earth.

 In the Dogon religion, the Nummo, Lébé and the Mistress of Speech were symbolized by the sun, a female symbol, because the Dogon believed that all life was created from suns.
 They specifically knew about red giant stars, which they considered pregnant suns, which is why they were associated with the divine feminine.Dorey, The Rose: Dogon Star Knowledge p.
 8